danielbrendel/aquashell-homepage/app/resources/md/reference.md

 fclose "file handle"; #Closes the file

-dcreate "folder name" "result var"; #Attempts to create a folder stores the result var
+dcreate "folder name" "result var"; #Attempts to create a folder and stores the result var

 dremove "folder name" "result var"; #Attempts to delete the specified folder and stores the result var